tuongphantrue/oanquan/README.md

 1. Tap one of your non-empty pits.
 2. Choose **CLOCKWISE** or **COUNTER-CLOCKWISE**.
-3. The pebbles are distributed one by one around the board.
+3. The hand picks up the pebbles from that pit.
+4. The hand moves around the board and drops one pebble into each pit.
+5. Each dropped pebble is shown for 2 seconds so the move is easy to follow.
-4. If the next small pit contains pebbles, those pebbles are picked up and sowing continues.
+6. If the next small pit contains pebbles, those pebbles are picked up and sowing continues.
-5. If sowing stops before an empty pit, you may capture the stones in the following pit.
+7. If sowing stops before an empty pit, you may capture the stones in the following pit.
-6. A **Quan** piece is worth 10 points.
+8. A **Quan** piece is worth 10 points.
-7. The game ends after both Quan pieces have been captured.
+9. The game ends after both Quan pieces have been captured.
-8. The player with the highest score wins.
+10. The player with the highest score wins.

 > Ô Ăn Quan has several regional and household rule variations.
 > This project uses a simple common-rule variant designed for easy browser play.